Introduction

 Project structure

-Nuxt‑style folder layout and discovery.
+Nuxt-style folder layout and auto-discovery.

-Author small, focused routes using the DSL.
+Author small, focused capabilities using the DSL.